ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ## TIPS with Different HTTP Versions

-The HTTP version of a "https" connection uses is negotiated between client and server using the TLS ALPN extension, as specified in Section 3.1 of {{RFC9113}}
+The HTTP version of a "https" connection is negotiated between client and server using the TLS ALPN extension, as specified in Section 3.1 of {{RFC9113}}
 for HTTP/2 and Section 3.1 of {{RFC9114}} for HTTP/3.
 For a "http" connection,
 the explicit announcement of HTTP/2 or HTTP/3 support by the server is outside